GalenRhodes/Rubicon/Format.md

 <dd>The optional precision is a non-negative decimal integer usually used to restrict the number of characters.
 The specific
 behavior depends on the conversion.</dd>
 <dd>The required conversion is a character indicating how the argument should be formatted.
 The set of valid conversions for a given
-argument depends on the argument~s data type.</dd>
+argument depends on the argument's data type.</dd>
 <dt>The format specifiers for types which are used to represents dates and times have the following syntax:

 ```text